Written by R. S Jacobs

 Check out my top 7 reasons to drink more water:

 * Aids digestion.
-One of the main goals in your fitness journey should be to maintain a balanced relationship with food, and in turn achieve a strong healthy body.
+One of the main goals in your fitness journey should be to maintain a balanced relationship with food and in turn achieve a strong healthy body.
 This begins with your stomach, specifically proper digestion, as the body won’t be able to extract essential nutrients and can lead to painful bloating or constipation.
-Water will enable your food to be broken down easily and ensure nutrients are efficiently transported as required whilst disposing any non-essentials.
+Water will enable your food to be broken down easily and ensure nutrients are efficiently transported as required whilst disposing of any non-essentials.

 * Fat Loss.
 Drinking water significantly helps reduce overeating and is calorie free!
 Sometimes, when we think we are hungry, we are actually thirsty.
 So why not try to drink a glass of water before you eat as it will help you feel full before the end of your meal and reduce the urge to overindulge.
 In addition, having water in your stomach as you eat will help flush out the by-product of fats whilst considerably raising your metabolism.